PatrickWeaver/little-bits-code-game/readme.md

-# little-bits-code-game
+# little-bits-flappy-bird
-A game for Little Bits code kit
+A flappy bird game for Little Bits code kit